KCWI observations of the extended nebulae in Mrk 273: Results

 \subsubsection{Shock ionization}

 An alternative ionization mechanism for the gas in Mrk 273 is radiative shocks.
 Shocks excitation has been observed in galaxies impacted by galaxy-galaxy interactions and/or outflows \citep[e.g.][]{ric15}.
+Past observations of molecular hydrogen lines have shown evidence of shocks in the nuclear region of Mrk 273 \citep{u13, u19}.
 We apply the shock+precursor ionization model of \citet{all08}, assuming solar metallicity and a pre-shock electron density of $100 ~\mathrm{cm}^{-3}$.
 The model includes emission from both the post-shock region, where gas is shock-excited, and the pre-shock region, where gas is photoionized by the radiation from the pre-shock region.
 The free parameters are the shock velocity ($v_\mathrm{s}$) and magnetic field strength ($B$), which vary between $100-1000~\kmps $ and $0.001-100 \mu \mathrm{G}$, respectively.
 For a pre-shock density of $100 ~\mathrm{cm}^{-3}$, a magnetic field strength of $B \sim 32 \mu \mathrm{G}$ corresponds to equipartition between thermal and magnetic pressures ($B/n^{1/2} \sim 3-5$; \citealt{all08}).
 We also explore a shock-only model and find that a high pre-shock density of $1000 ~\mathrm{cm}^{-3}$ is required to produce satisfactory agreement with the observed data.
 This would imply a post-shock density of $10000 ~\mathrm{cm}^{-3}$ \citep{dop95}, which is an extreme assumption.
 Therefore, the shock and precursor model is preferred and shown here.
 We overplot the model grids in green with the observed line ratios in Figures \ref{fig:o3hb_o2o3} to \ref{fig:o2o3_ne5ne3}, and in the right panels, plot a model sequence of varying shock velocity at a fixed magnetic field strength of $B = 32 \mu \mathrm{G}$ for easier visualization of the models.

 All four diagnostic diagrams produces consistent results when comparing the observed line ratios with the shock and precursor model grids.
 The observed line ratios of spaxels in both the nuclear region and the NE nebula generally reside within the model grids.
 The medium velocity spaxels in the nuclear region occupy a wide range of model grids along shock velocity values of $100-1000 ~\kmps$.
 A peculiar result is that in the nuclear region, the fast spaxels occupy the low shock velocity grids ($v_\mathrm{s} \lesssim 300 \kmps $), while the slow spaxels occupy the high shock velocity grids ($v_\mathrm{s} \gtrsim 300 \kmps $).
 The spaxels in the NE region occupy a similar space in line ratios with the slow spaxels in the nuclear region, in the high $v_\mathrm{s}$ grids.
 For the SW nebula, the line ratios in Figure \ref{fig:o3hb_o2o3} and the upper limits in Figure \ref{fig:o2o3_o3o3} agree with the model grids at $v_\mathrm{s} \sim 100-400 \kmps $.
 The upper limits in Figure \ref{fig:o3o3_he2hb} provides a stricter constraint of $v_\mathrm{s} \sim 200 \kmps $.